Donald Trump Mocks Jamie Dimon’s Presidential Hopes

-President Donald Trump went to Twitter to mock Jamie Dimon’s supposed presidential hopes, chiding the JPMorgan Chase chief executive after the banking head said Wednesday that he could beat Trump in a presidential election.
+President Donald Trump took to Twitter to mock Jamie Dimon’s supposed presidential hopes, chiding the JPMorgan Chase chief executive after the banking head said Wednesday that he could beat Trump in a presidential election.

-Dimon, the longest serving banking executive on Wall Street who has repeated fielded questions about a presidential run, said at an event in New York City while he believed he could beat Trump, he would never make it through the Democratic primary, according to CNBC.
+Dimon, the longest serving banking executive on Wall Street, is also a man who has repeatedly fielded questions concerning a potential presidential run.
+That banker said at an event in New York City that while he believed he could beat Trump, he would never make it through the Democratic primary, according to CNBC.

 “I think I could beat Trump because I’m as tough as he is, I’m smarter than he is,” Dimon said at his bank’s Park Avenue headquarters, the business network reported.
 “I would be fine.
 He could punch me all he wants, it wouldn’t work with me.
 I’d fight right back.”

-Dimon, though, was remorseful about the comment shortly afterwards when the comments went viral, apparently wanting to avoid rumors that he would actually make a run, CNBC stated.
+Dimon, though, was remorseful about the comment shortly afterwards.
+As his statement went viral, Dimon apparently wanted to avoid lending credence to rumors that he would actually make a run, CNBC stated.

 “I should not have said it,” Dimon added, per CNBC.
 “I’m not running for president.
-(The comments) proves I wouldn’t make a good politician.
+[This] proves I wouldn’t make a good politician.
 I get frustrated because I want all sides to come together to help solve big problems.”

-Despite taking back the swipe against Trump, the president did not hesitate to throw a punch back at Dimon on Twitter Wednesday.
+Despite taking back the verbal swipe against Trump, the president did not hesitate to throw a rhetorical punch back at Dimon via Twitter on Wednesday.

 The problem with banker Jamie Dimon running for President is that he doesn’t have the aptitude or “smarts” & is a poor public speaker & nervous mess – otherwise he is wonderful.
 I’ve made a lot of bankers, and others, look much smarter than they are with my great economic policy!